HMS Seahorse (1794): War of 1812

-In November, Seahorse was at Pensacola until the arrival of General Andrew Jackson's forces caused the British to depart.
+Thereafter, Seahorse served off the Gulf Coast, and her captain commanded a squadron of vessels upon arriving on 31 October at Pensacola, Florida.
+(Note: The Honourable Captain Percy commanded the Squadron before my arrival (on the 31st Ultimo)) Seahorse was at Pensacola until the arrival of General Andrew Jackson's forces caused the British to depart in November.

 Whilst accompanied by and passing Lake Borgne in the direction of the Chandeleur Islands, they were fired upon by two gunboats of the US Navy.
 Her boats were to participate in the Battle of Lake Borgne.
 Her officers and crew qualified for the clasps to the Naval General Service Medal that the Admiralty issued in 1847 to all surviving claimants, for the former and latter actions of 17 August 1814 and 14 December 1814 respectively.
 (Note: The 'Names of Ships for which Claims have been proved' are as follows: warships Tonnant, Norge, Royal Oak, Ramillies, Bedford, Armide, Cydnus, Trave, Seahorse, Sophie, and Meteor; troopships Gorgon, Diomede, Alceste, and Belle Poule.)

-Seahorse stopped off at Prospect Bluff, on the Apalachicola River, to embark 64 Royal Marines.
-She departed on 15 April 1815, and arrived at Portsmouth on 31 May 1815.
+Seahorse stopped off at Apalachicola, Florida to embark 64 Royal Marines being withdrawn from Prospect Bluff, on the Apalachicola River.
+She departed on 15 April 1815, stopped at Havana, then A Coruña on 25 May 1815, and arrived at Portsmouth on 30 May 1815.